STAFF

 Brian Petermeyer

 Brian is a mental health counselor and coach with CCC.
 He received his Master of Arts in Counseling Psychology from The Seattle School of Theology and Psychology in 2021.
-Brian believes that healing, growth, and change happen through an authentic relationship and that the journey towards healthy sexuality and wholeness is best done together.
-Brian is honored to accompany those who are desire to go.

 Jessica Bahr

-Jessica is a trauma-informed Therapeutic Coach with a M.A. in Mental Health Counseling.
-She works with individuals and couples around issues of relational trauma, intimacy disorders, sexuality, betrayal, attachment, spiritual abuse and spiritual bypassing, as well as self-worth and body image issues.
-Jessica works with people from all faiths with an open heart and mind, and with the goals of helping her clients achieve self awareness, healthy boundaries, relational health, and healing and growth beyond what they may have thought possible.
-Jessica has training in Relational Life Therapy (RLT), Somatic Attachment Therapy, Secret Sex Lives and Betrayal Trauma, Working with Men, Internal Family Systems (IFS) and Compassionate Inquiry (Gabor Mate’s work).
 Jessica got her undergraduate degree in Media Studies and has a passion for dissecting the media and the impact it has on shaping our ideas, attitudes and behaviors towards ourselves and others.
 This has led to her pursuit of an in-depth understanding of the harms of pornography (on the body, brain and interpersonally) and to her serving on the Board of Directors of the cutting-edge non-profit organization, Culture Reframed for many years.
-Jessica offers 60-minute phone and Zoom sessions and discounted coaching packages for those who need it.
-Jessica is currently taking new clients.
-You can visit her website at www.relationshifting.com and contact her at jessicaskybahr@gmail.com.
+Jessica offers 50-minute or 80-minute video sessions.
+You can visit her website at www.relationshifting.com and email her at jessicaskybahr@gmail.com to schedule a meeting.

 If none of our affiliate counselors/ coaches are a good fit for you, please reach out and we will help find a better fit.
 Our affilates partner with our organization and share our heart for healing.